For a 3D vector field , the divergence is the scalar field

 Laplacian

-Solutions of are harmonic functions — steady-state electrostatic potentials, irrotational incompressible flows, equilibrium heat distributions.
-Harmonic functions are also the real and imaginary parts of analytic functions — the link between complex analysis and steady-state physics.
+Solutions of are harmonic functions: steady-state electrostatic potentials, irrotational incompressible flows, equilibrium heat distributions.
+They’re also the real and imaginary parts of analytic functions, the link between complex analysis and steady-state physics.